Rheology of concentrated suspension of fibers with load dependent friction coefficient: Results and discussion

-Next, we would like to know the effect of varying roughness on the volume fraction at jamming.
-We therefore vary the roughness between 0.01 to 0.1 for a fixed aspect ratio, $AR=12$.
-As before, we find the jamming fraction, $\phi_m$ by fitting the data with equation (\ref{fitting}), where the coefficients $\alpha$, $\phi_m$, and $\beta$ depend on the roughness height, $\epsilon_r$.
-The fitting parameters are presented in table \ref{tab:jamming_roughness}, whereas the solid line in figure \ref{fig:roughness_jamming} represents the fitting curve given in equation (\ref{fitting}).
-We find the relative viscosity diverges near the jamming transition with a scaling of $(\phi_m - \phi)^{-1}$.
-Moreover, we observe the jamming fraction decreases with increasing the roughness.
-Due to the denser contact network with increasing roughness, the viscosity of the suspension increases for a particular volume fraction.
-For the smoothest case, $\epsilon_r =0.01$, we find $\phi_m=0.47$, whereas for the roughest case $\epsilon_r =0.1$, $\phi_m$ is as low as 0.41.
-The decrease in $\phi_m$ is expected due to an increase in the effective volume with roughness that results in a denser contact network.
-It eventually leads to an increase in the viscosity and a decrease in the jamming volume.
+As increasing the fiber roughness leads to an increase in the suspension viscosity, we expect the jamming fraction to reduce with increasing the fiber roughness.
+The effects of varying the roughness size $\epsilon_r$ from 0.01 to 0.10 for a fixed aspect ratio $AR = 12$ is shown in figure~\ref{fig:roughness_jamming}.
+Again, the modified Maron-Pierce law (equation \ref{fitting}) is used to quantify the effects of roughness on the jamming fraction $\phi_m$ and the coefficient $\alpha$.
+The fitting parameters are presented in table \ref{tab:jamming_roughness}, whereas the solid lines in figure \ref{fig:roughness_jamming} represent the fitting curve given by equation (\ref{fitting}).
+We find that the relative viscosity diverges near the jamming transition with a scaling of $(\phi_m - \phi)^{-1}$, similarly to the cases with different aspect ratios discussed above.
+These results confirm that the jamming fraction decreases with increasing the roughness size.
+For the smoothest case, $\epsilon_r =0.01$, we find $\phi_m=0.48$, whereas for the roughest case, $\epsilon_r =0.1$, $\phi_m$ is as low as 0.41.
+The decrease in $\phi_m$ is due to an increase in the effective volume with the roughness height that results in a denser contact network \citep{more2020effect, more2020roughness}.
+It eventually leads to an increase in the viscosity and a decrease in the jamming volume fraction as shown in figure~\ref{fig:roughness_maximumvol}.
+From these findings, we can conclude that to increase the flowability of concentrated fiber suspensions, we need to break down longer fibers into smaller ones and make their surfaces smoother.